 Fall is here and the gardening season has come to an end.
 Every year, I look forward to the garden.
-The excitement of planning what we will grow, planting those seeds and nurturing the plants to the best of our ability.
+The excitement of planning what we will grow, planting those seeds, and nurturing the plants to the best of our ability.
 Wondering just what kind of a year it will be.
-Will it be overly wet, dry, warm or cool?
-All of those factors play a roll in the garden.
+Will it be overly wet, dry, warm, or cool?
+All of those factors play a role in the garden.
 However, the thing I look forward to the most is the harvest.
 Now that all the hard work is over, I thought it would be fun to take a moment and look back on this year’s garden.
 What grew, what didn’t, and an overall 2018 garden overview.
-Whether you are a beginner gardener or one with plenty of years of experience under their belt, it’s always nice to take a moment to acknowledge all of the work that went into your garden.
+Whether you are a beginner gardener or one with plenty of years of experience under your belt, it’s always nice to take a moment to acknowledge all of the work that went into your garden.

 Generally speaking, I plant the garden during mid-June.
 This year was no different for some of the plants.
 I did get the onions, potatoes, beans, peas, and tomatoes planted on time.
 The zucchini, herbs, and peppers weren’t far behind that.
 The radishes went in next, though they are a quick crop so planting late isn’t an issue.
 Then came the Brussel sprouts.
 However, the carrots were planted quite late – in the last week of June.
 I almost skipped planting them, since waiting so long was really pushing the limits on their growing time.
 We have an average of 100 frost-free days and carrots take 110 to mature, sometimes longer based upon the weather.